Hans Modrow: Criminal sentence

-On 27 May 1993, the Dresden District Court found Modrow guilty of electoral fraud committed in the Dresden municipal elections in May 1989, specifically, understating the percentage of voters who refused to vote for the official slate.
-He admitted the charge, but argued that the trial was politically motivated and that the court lacked jurisdiction for crimes committed in East Germany.
+On 27 May 1993, the Dresden District Court found Modrow guilty of electoral fraud committed in the May 1989 Dresden local elections, specifically, understating the percentage of voters who refused to vote for the official slate.
 The judge declined to impose a prison sentence or a fine.
 The Dresden District Court revoked the decision in August 1995 and Modrow was sentenced to nine months on probation.
+Modrow did not directly deny the charges, but argued that the trial was politically motivated and that the court lacked jurisdiction for crimes committed in East Germany.
+"We were all members of a political system," he said, speaking to the court in Dresden.
+"Some perhaps had the good fortune not to come into contact with manipulation, while others could not or were not allowed to turn away."

 Later life and death

 After German reunification, Modrow served as a member of the Bundestag (1990–1994) and of the European Parliament (1999–2004).
 After leaving office, he wrote a number of books on his political experiences, his continued Marxist political views, and his disappointment at the dissolution of the Eastern Bloc.
 Although a supporter of Gorbachev's reforms in the 1980s, after the fall of Communism he criticised them for weakening the Eastern Bloc's economy.
-In 2006, he blamed West Germany for the East Germans killed by the communist regime at the Berlin Wall, and later defended the construction of the wall as a necessary measure to prevent World War III.
+In 2006, he suggested both West Germany and East Germany were responsible for the killings of East Germans by the communist regime at the Berlin Wall, and later defended the construction of the wall as a necessary measure to prevent a war over West Berlin.
 He also called East Germany an "effective democracy".
 He was criticised for maintaining contacts with Neo-Stalinist groups.
 In 2018, he sued the Federal Intelligence Service for access to West German intelligence files on him from the Cold War.
 In 2019 he criticised the enlargement of NATO, which he also opposed reunified Germany's membership in.
 Modrow died on 10 February 2023, aged 95.
-He was buried at Dorotheenstadt Cemetery.
+He is buried at Dorotheenstadt Cemetery.